AbhiXverse/Solidity-journey/Day 02/Solidity Notes.md

          - Access off-chain data
     - Oracles Problem: Smart contract must work in a predictable way, so they can't directly use things like random numbers or data from external APIs.

-- Contract Interface & Number Handling
+- Contract Interface & Number Handling:
+     -  Interface are like a list of rules